 Although, Kazakhstan has a longer history of hegemonic authoritarianism than Russia, country's leader boasts success in nurturung democratic values most intensely.
-The concentration of key words on democratic processes and values is higher in Kazakhstan than in Russia.
+The concentration of key words on democratic processes and values is higher in Kazakhstan than in other all other analyzed countries, most importantly, than democratic Obama and Macron.